 You paid more for the car than you should have

 Your vehicle had to be fixed to meet emission standards

-What Are Diesel Emissions Claims?
+What Is A Diesel Emissions Claim?

 The ‘dieselgate’ scandal broke in 2015 when it emerged that a number of brands had used a ‘defeat device’ to disguise how much emissions were being released from their vehicles.
 The 'defeat devices' caused diesel engines to activate emissions controls only during laboratory emissions testing, which caused the vehicles' output to meet regulatory standards during testing.
 In some cases, the noxious emissions were 35 times their legal limit, causing a lot of pollution.